Weenkus/FM-index/README.md

 ### Contact

-If you have any problems, questions or suggestions send me a mail at vinko.kodzoman@fer.hr
+If you have any problems, questions or suggestions send me a mail at vinko.kodzoman@yahoo.com